-“Osteoporosis is not only painful, but it can also be extremely expensive,” Alliance Spine and Pain Physician Dr. Michael Schaufele stated.
+“Osteoporotic fractures may be very painful and can be very expensive,” Alliance Spine and Pain Physician Dr. Michael Schaufele stated.
 “It’s estimated that osteoporosis has caused over two million broken bones and 19 billion dollars in medical costs every year.
 That number is expected to grow.”

 If you’re wondering what osteoporosis is, keep reading below to learn more.

 The word osteoporosis means “porous bone.”
 Technically speaking, osteoporosis is a disease that causes the bones in the body to lose density and quality.

 Bones are normally filled with porous holes, similar to a honeycomb.
 When we’re in our 20’s, our bones are the densest, which is also known as peak bone mass.
 As we continue to age, our bones begin to dissolve their mass.
 However, in a process called remodeling, new bone formations come in to replace those holes.

 Bones with osteoporosis have much larger holes, meaning they have less density and mass on top of having abnormal tissue structure.
 They also are not able to keep up with making new structures to fill the holes.
 This means the bones become weak and more likely to break, sometimes from something as small as bumping the corner of a table.

 Unfortunately, osteoporosis is a silent disease.
 There may not be any signs of it until you have your first fracture.
 However, if an unexpected fractured, height loss, or gradual spine curving takes place, it might be time to speak to your doctor.